Kaliningrad: Architecture

-The pre-war city center (Altstadt and Kneiphof) consists of parks, broad avenues, a square on the site of the former Königsberg Castle, and the restored Königsberg Cathedral on the Kneiphof island (now "Kant island").
+The pre-war city centre (Altstadt and Kneiphof) consists of parks, broad avenues, a square on the site of the former Königsberg Castle, and the restored Königsberg Cathedral on the Kneiphof island (now "Kant island").
 Immanuel Kant's grave is situated next to the cathedral.
-The never-finished House of Soviets ("Dom Sovyetov") sat roughly on the site of the former castle before its demolition in 2023-24.
-Many German-era buildings in the historic city centre have been preserved and even rebuilt, including the reconstruction of the Königsberg Synagogue.
+The never-finished House of Soviets ("Dom Sovyetov") sat roughly on the site of the former castle before its demolition in 2023-2024.
+A number of German-era buildings in the historic city centre have been preserved and even rebuilt, including the reconstruction of the Königsberg Synagogue.
 The new city centre is concentrated around Victory Square.
-The Cathedral of Christ the Savior, consecrated in 2005, is located on that square.
+The Cathedral of Christ the Saviour, consecrated in 2005, is located on that square.

 The oldest building is the Juditten Church (built before 1288).
 Also worth seeing are the former Stock Exchange, the surviving churches, and the remaining city gates.
 In counter-clockwise order these gates are: the Sackheim Gate, King's Gate, Rossgarten Gate, Attack Gate (Ausfallstor, or Sally Port), Railway Gate (Eisenbahntor), Brandenburg Gate, and Friedland Gate (Friedländer Tor (Kaliningrad)).
 Apart from the Dohna Tower, which houses the Amber Museum, the Wrangel Tower also remains as a reminder of the former Königsberg city walls.
 Only the gate of the former Fort Friedrichsburg remains.

 Leonhard Euler's 1736 paper on the puzzle of the Seven Bridges of Königsberg was a seminal work in the fields of graph theory and topology.
 Only two of the structures from his era survive.
 In 2018, the Kaliningrad Stadium, located on Oktyabrsky Island, near the embankment of the Staraya Pregolya River, was opened.
 The stadium has a seating capacity of 35,000.

 Monuments

 Notable monuments include the statue of Immanuel Kant in front of the Immanuel Kant State University of Russia.
-The statue was made by notable sculptor Christian Daniel Rauch and unveiled in 1864.
+The statue was made by the notable sculptor Christian Daniel Rauch and unveiled in 1864.
 The statue was destroyed in 1945, but was remoulded in 1992 on the initiative of Marion Dönhoff, a native East Prussian who became prominent in the West.
 Also worth seeing is the Cosmonaut monument, which honours the Kaliningrad cosmonauts Alexey Leonov, Yuri Romanenko and Aleksandr Viktorenko.
 Other statues and monuments include the statue for Duke Albert, the statue for Friedrich Schiller, the statue for communist functionary Mikhail Kalinin for whom the city is named, the statue for Tsar Peter the Great, Vladimir Vysotsky, the "Mother Russia" monument, and the Monument for the 1200 Guardsmen, remembering the Battle of Königsberg.